 - To keep survivors at the forefront of planning and development, with a strong focus on women and children.

-To nurture and embrace the need for culturally specific training and advocacy for women of color who have survived sexual assault and domestic violence.
+To nurture and embrace the need for culturally specific training and advocacy for Black women who have survived sexual assault and domestic violence.

-To be consistently mindful of the cultural differences, roadblocks, and other elements impeding the healing process for women of color who have survived sexual assault and domestic violence.
+To be consistently mindful of the cultural differences, roadblocks, and other elements impeding the healing process for Black women who have survived sexual assault and domestic violence.

 To focus on the status of SURVIVORS and redefine the term Victim.

 To hear and validate the voices often silenced, ignored and/or denigrated by regularly introducing and reinforcing tools that promote and lead to safe and healthy communication for a well-rounded life-cycle.

-To increase awareness of the differences between healthy and toxic masculinity to men, boys, tweens, teens, and seniors, and diminish stereotypes that impede goals toward healthy relationships.
+To increase awareness of healthy masculinity to men and boys and diminish stereotypes that impede goals toward healthy relationships.